 If You Have Been Charged

-If you have been arrested and charged with a property crime or with vandalizing another person’s property, seek legal assistance as soon as possible.
-At the SMA Law Group, you can count on us to build a successful defense on your behalf.
+If you have been arrested and charged with property crime or with vandalizing another person’s property, seek legal assistance as soon as possible.
+At the SMT Legal, you can count on us to build a successful defense on your behalf.
 We have years of experience defending clients facing these charges and will work for the best possible outcome in your case.